* * * *

 In other words, going by the book can mean you do something “in the correct or proper manner.”
 Or it can mean “completing a task according to the rules or without cutting any corners to save time.”
 On the other hand, going by the book tends to degenerate into learning by rote.
 (Learning “by memorizing without giving any thought to what is being learned.”
 As in, “I learned history by rote; then I couldn’t pass the test that required me to think.
 If you learn things by rote, you’ll never understand them.”
 Emphasis added.)

 That in turn can degenerate into some of the synonyms for “unoriginal:” banal, trite, hackneyed and/or uninspired.
-See also Rote learning – Wikipedia, the free encyclopedia:
+See also Rote learning – Wikipedia:

 Wikipedia added that “students who learn with understanding are able to transfer their knowledge to tasks requiring problem-solving with greater success…” So maybe that’s why the Apostle Paul (at right) took such care to distinguish the dead letter of the law and its “life-giving spirit.”
 (In 2d Corinthians 3:6 he said followers of Jesus were ministers “not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.”)

 See also letter and spirit of the law.
-And maybe that’s what Pink Floyd was protesting: Rigid teachers who seem to have lost sight of the spirit – the originality – of what they were supposed to be teaching.
+And maybe that’s what Pink Floyd was protesting: Rigid teachers who seem to lose sight of the spirit – the originality – of what they were supposed to be teaching.

 For another perspective, consider this from The Zen Way to the Martial Arts:

 Every martial art – judo, kendo, aikido, etc. – has its own forms, actions, procedure.
 Beginners must learn the kata and assimilate and use them.
 Later, they begin to create out of them, in the way specific to each art.
 (E.A.)